tallacman/unassuming_agression/README.md

     ./install.sh
     ```
     Everything should be moved to their correct places and the repository directory should be removed now.
-    You should be able to install the package / theme and go to your **basic_bedrock_build** folder and run **npm install** then **npm run prod**.
+    You should be able to install the package/theme and go to your **basic_bedrock_build** folder and run **npm install** then **npm run prod**.
 2. **Powershell Installation**

-   If using a Windows, open Powershell and navigate to the public folder for Concrete CMS.
+   If using Windows, open Powershell and navigate to the public folder for Concrete CMS.
 This folder contains the following: **application, concrete, packages, updates, index.php**.
 Then run the following commands:
     ```powershell
     git clone https://github.com/davedew/afixia-theme-basic-bedrock.git